truubo/truubo/README.md

 - ⚡ Fun fact: ...
 -->

-I am Trubo.
-That is all.
+I am Trubo/James/whatever.
 - he/him
 - very smart dumbass
 - decent in python and lua
+That is all.